Healthcare organizations are finding that vendor risk management is critical to avoiding a reportable security breach.

 How Does a Third-Party Risk Management Program Work?

 Developing a cyber TPRM Program is not a siloed process undertaken solely by IT or Information Security teams.
 As cyber risk is an inherent business risk, input from management, legal, and compliance teams are necessary components.
 The complexity of the program should fit the organization’s maturity level by requiring enough documentation to perform satisfactory due diligence, while not overwhelming resources and creating a bottleneck effect that can hamper security and/or key procurement initiatives.

 A good first step is to create a baseline security questionnaire.
-At CI Security, we routinely receive these questionnaires from customers.
+At Critical Insight, we routinely receive these questionnaires from customers.
 They run the gamut from short and concise Q&A spreadsheets to detailed multi-page documents requiring complex responses along with supporting artifacts.

 At a minimum, the information requested should provide basic information about the vendor (such as years in business, number of customers, incorporation details), liability insurance levels, and security, compliance, and data protection questions.
 Ensure security questions address both the type of service being provided and the classification level of data or assets in scope.
 Where no classification system has been imposed, questions should apply to systems that store, transmit or process sensitive or regulated data such as ePHI, PII and credit card information.

 Depending on the type of vendor, the questionnaire might also request details and documentation about security assessments (i.e. SOC2, PCI-DSS), certifications (i.e. HITRUST, ISO 27001), and agreements (such as a HIPAA BAA).
 This is an area where the security of a vendor can become a reason to choose one over another.
 So, when you are in procurement, you can save time by asking security questions ahead of time.